 Example 1 - An image with a link

-This is a simple component consisting of a name, a link to some place and the image.
-For it we wil need 3 attributes: text attribute, url attribute and a file attribute.
-Lets link them to component type and then we will adjust their positions in HTM/CSS template.
-Here is how this template will look like:
+This is a simple component consisting of a name, a link and an image.
+To create it, we will need three attributes: a text attribute (code 'text_attribute_id'), a URL attribute (code 'link_attribute_id') and a file attribute (code 'file_attribute_id').
+Let's link them to the classification, and then we can adjust their positions in the HTML/CSS template.
+This is what the template will look like:

 {% endif %}